Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Related Work

-A lot of recent works focus on speeding up the recognition by describing 3D point clouds by a 2D projection~\cite{kim2021tro,steder2010icra,luo2021ral,luo2022tiv,li2021icra-ligl,luo2023iccv,yuan2024tro,xu2023tro,gupta2024icra}.
-Even though such a projection results in losing geometric information, such methods perform comparably and sometimes even better than their full 3D counterparts, especially in outdoor scenes.
-Among the two-dimensional projection-based methods, the cylindrical projection into range images~\cite{steder2010icra,steder2011iros,shan2021icra,chen2020rss} and the orthogonal projection into \bev{} images~\cite{luo2021ral,kim2018iros,lu2022iros,yuan2023icra,wang2020iros,gupta2024icra} are two widely used 2D projections.
+Many recent works focus on speeding up the recognition by describing 3D point clouds by a 2D projection~\citep{kim2018iros,li2021icra-ligl,luo2023iccv,yuan2024tro,xu2023tro}.
+Even though such a projection results in loss of geometric information, these methods perform comparably and sometimes even better than their full 3D counterparts, especially in outdoor scenes.
+Among the two-dimensional projection-based methods, the cylindrical projection into range images~\citep{steder2010icra,steder2011iros,shan2021icra,chen2020rss} and the orthogonal projection into \bev{} images~\citep{luo2021ral,kim2021tro,lu2022iros,yuan2023icra,wang2020iros} are widely used 2D projections.

 Range image projections are equivariant to azimuthal rotations due to the underlying cylindrical projection.
 They can recover the relative yaw between loop closures but suffer from scale distortions due to lateral shifts in the \lidar{} viewpoint.
-On the other hand, \bev{} projections preserve 2D geometry along the local \ground{}, which is vital in the case of autonomous ground-operated robots.
-Among the \bev{} projection methods, the elevation map is widely used~\cite{kim2018iros,kim2021tro,yuan2023icra,xu2021ral,luo2023iccv}.
-An elevation map preserves the maximum elevation for each discrete pillar in the \bev{} representation.
+On the other hand, \bev{} projections preserve 2D geometry along the local \ground{}, which is vital for autonomous ground robots.
+Among the \bev{} projection methods, the elevation map is widely used~\citep{kim2018iros,kim2021tro,yuan2023icra,luo2023iccv}.
+An elevation map preserves the maximum elevation within each discrete pillar in the \bev{} representation.

-\scancontext{} by Kim~\etalcite{kim2018iros} is a widely known \lidar{}-based loop closure approach.
+\scancontext{} by~\cite{kim2018iros} is a popular \lidar{}-based loop closure approach.
 It computes a global descriptor for each \lidar{} scan using the elevation map in polar coordinates.
 The polar coordinates make the descriptor equivariant to in-plane rotations, thereby allowing the loop closure alignment module to estimate the relative yaw between \lidar{} scans from the same location.
-However, the polar coordinate representation can be sensitive to in-plane translations. \scancontext{}++~\cite{kim2021tro} improves upon this drawback of \scancontext{} and computes elevation maps in Cartesian coordinates to augment the polar elevation maps.
-However, preserving the maximum elevation of the points after the \bev{} projection makes the two approaches sensitive to the vertical resolution and field of view of the \lidar{}\@.
+However, the polar coordinate representation can be sensitive to in-plane translations. \scancontext{}++~\citep{kim2021tro} improves upon this drawback of \scancontext{} and computes elevation maps in Cartesian coordinates to augment the polar elevation maps.
+However, preserving the maximum elevation of the points after the \bev{} projection makes the two approaches sensitive to the vertical resolution and \fov{} of the \lidar{}\@.